dehypnosis/pager/README.md

-# Pager is a web-crawler based on PhantomJs and Cheerio (Node.js)
+# Pager is a web-crawler based on PhantomJs

 ## Install
 ```bash